Insect euthanasia: Potassium chloride

 Neil A. C. Bennie and colleagues extended the technique of Battison et al. to arthropods like Blaberus giganteus, Gryllus bimaculatus, and Locusta migratoria.
 They produced a table of suggested injection sites and doses for ten orders of arthropods.
 The researchers propose the name targeted hyperkalosis to describe the procedure of injecting a large dose of K+ to the thoracic ganglia.
-Advantages of this approach are that KCl is cheap, safe, doesn't need special storage, and preserves specimens for most research use cases except those that look at the neural culture itself.
+Advantages of this approach are that KCl is cheap, safe, does not need special storage, and preserves specimens for most research use cases except those that look at the neural culture itself.
 That said, the method is hard to use for small insects like Drosophila sp.

 The recommended dose is 10% v/w 300 mg/ml KCl injected between the first pair of legs for Blattodea, Phasmida, Orthoptera, Mantodea, Coleoptera, and Diptera.

 Techniques requiring an adjunctive method of euthanasia

 Inhaled anesthetics

 Overdose on inhaled anesthetics can work for terrestrial invertebrates like insects, but verifying death can be difficult, so it is advised to use another euthanasia method alongside them.
 Isoflurane and sevoflurane are examples of volatile anaesthetics that can be used; afterward, the insects should be mechanically destroyed such as by crushing.
 Systems have been developed to provide vaporized anesthetic in the minimal required amounts in order to make anesthesia more cost-effective.